 Prevention – Prevention is the number one thing you can do to survive a home invasion.
 The harder you make it for a criminal to enter your home, the more likely it is that they will move on to an easier target.

-- Lock your Doors – It may sound like common sense, but most break-ins occur when people fail to take even the most basic of precautions.
+- Lock your Doors – It may sound like common sense, but most break-ins occur when people fail to take basic precautions.
 Take a minute and do a quick run through before you leave your house, and before you go to bed at night.

 - Think like a thief.
 Walk around your house looking for weak points.
-Are there areas that would make it easy for a criminal to hide?
-Are there windows or doors that have been left open or vulnerable to entry?
+Are there areas that make it easy for a criminal to hide?
+Are there windows or doors that have been left open, or are vulnerable to entry?

 - Break into your own home – Putting yourself in to the criminals mind can help you expose any weaknesses that you may have overlooked.
 Scope out your own home and see if you can find a way to break in.